Skip to main content

 Acute back pain typically does not require treatment and will resolve on its own.
 However, you can treat your symptoms to ease pain and reduce inflammation.3

 • Non-steroidal anti-inflammatory drugs (NSAIDs) can be purchased over the counter to reduce pain caused by inflammation.
-Advil Dual Action is the first and only FDA-approved pain relief medication to combine Acetaminophen and Ibuprofen.
+Advil Dual Action is an FDA-approved pain relief medication that combines Acetaminophen and Ibuprofen.
 By combining these two powerful ingredients, you’ll be able to take an effective daily dose of each while still getting up to 8-hours of relief.

 • Topical pain relief like creams or gels provides warm or cold sensations to dull lower back pain.